by Flora O’Brien

 Now here’s the thing.
 If you have wet, compacted soil in the shade you are not going to have a successful lawn without major expenditures of time and money.
 So why not just let the moss establish itself?
 You will have a year round green carpet that never needs mowing, watering, fertilizing, spraying, or plugging.
 It is true that mosses don’t tolerate heavy foot traffic but you could add stepping-stones or pathways.
 Then find a small, dry area in the sun and plant a pocket of lawn there.

-This article first appeared in the Durham County EMGV Newsletter.
+This article originally appeared in the EMGV newsletter.